gyulanemeth/bluefox.email/email-sending-concepts/tls.md

 ## <a id="how-does-tls-work"></a>How Does TLS Work?

 When two email servers connect, they first negotiate whether both support **TLS**.
 If they do, they establish an encrypted session before any email content is exchanged.
 This process, called the **TLS handshake**, uses certificates and keys to create a secure channel.
-If either server doesn’t support TLS, the connection falls back to unencrypted delivery.
+If either server doesn't support TLS, the connection falls back to unencrypted delivery.

 ## <a id="why-is-tls-important"></a>Why is TLS Important?

 **TLS protects sensitive information** like passwords, business data, and personal details from being intercepted during transit.
-It’s a critical defense against eavesdropping and man-in-the-middle attacks.
+It's a critical defense against eavesdropping and man-in-the-middle attacks.
 Most major providers, including Gmail and Outlook, require TLS for secure email delivery, and many spam filters check for its presence as a sign of trustworthiness.

 ## <a id="frequently-asked-questions-about-tls"></a>Frequently Asked Questions About TLS